vladtastic/vladtastic.github.io/_posts/2018-03-25-thoughts-on-precision-and-recall.md

 ---
 layout: post
 date: 2018-03-25
-title: Thinking about Precision and Recall
+title: "Thinking about Precision and Recall"
 ---
 I got into a discussion today about precision and recall and how to describe them simply.
 We spent a good bit of time trying to explain these measures simply and I was trying to wrap my head around the differences between the two measures without confusing them.